 Public holidays

 Recognised public holidays are not extra paid days off like a holiday.
-In the catering CLA, an additional compensation is included if you actually work during the public holidays.
+However, the Contract Catering Agreement includes an extra allowance if you actually work during the public holidays.

-If you work on a recognised public holiday, you are entitled to a surcharge.
-The basis is the percentages of the irregular hours matrix applicable to you at that time.
-This is increased by a compensation of 100%.
-This latter compensation will be granted as much as possible in time off.
-The employer is obliged to grant this time off in the period of two weeks preceding the public holiday or within six weeks following the month in which the public holiday occurred.
+If you work on a recognised public holiday, you are entitled to a bonus.
+The percentages of the irregular hours matrix applicable to you at that time serve as the basis.
+This is increased with an allowance of 100%.
+This latter allowance will be granted as much as possible in time off.
+The employer is obliged to provide this time off in the period of two weeks preceding the public holiday or within six weeks following the month in which the public holiday took place.

-Recognised public holidays are: New Year's Day, first and second Easter Day, King's Day, 5 May every 5 years (for the first time in 2025), Ascension Day, first and second Pentecost Day, first and second Christmas Day.
+Recognised public holidays are: New Year's Day, first and second Easter Day, King's Day, May 5 every 5 years (first in 2030), Ascension Day, first and second Pentecost Day, first and second Christmas Day.

 - Time off in lieu: for each hour worked on the public holiday with the shift extending; 1 hour of substitute paid time off.

-- Time off in lieu not possible within 3 months after the public holiday: 50% surcharge on the hourly salary of the hours worked on the public holiday and the time off in lieu lapses.
+- Time off in lieu not possible within 3 months after the public holiday: 50% bonus on the hourly salary for the hours worked on the public holiday and the time off in lieu lapses.

 - Recognised public holidays are: New Year's Day, first and second Easter Day, King's Day, Ascension Day, first and second Pentecost Day, and first and second Christmas Day.

-The public holiday compensation does not apply to employees who are not yet skilled workers.
+The holiday compensation does not apply to employees who are not yet skilled workers.

-If the public holiday falls on your regular day off or if the company is closed on the public holiday, you will not receive any compensation.
-If the public holiday falls on your regular working day, but you do not work because the company is closed, you will not accrue any negative hours and you will have paid leave.
+If the public holiday falls on your standard day off or if the company is closed on the public holiday, you will not receive any compensation.
+If the public holiday falls on your standard working day, but you do not work that day because the company is closed, you will not accumulate any negative hours and you will be paid for the day off.

-If you work full-time, you are entitled to 25 holiday days per year.
-This applies to employees in both part A and part B of the CLA catering.
-Employees who have not been employed for the entire year or who work part-time accrue holiday days on a pro-rata basis.
+If you work full-time, you are entitled to 25 days of annual leave per year.
+This applies to employees in both Part A and Part B of the CLA catering.
+Employees who have not been employed for the entire year or who work part-time accrue annual leave on a pro-rata basis.

 The holiday year generally runs from 1 January to 1 January.
-Alternatively, the holiday year can be considered from 1 January to 31 December.
-This choice must apply to the entire company.
-By aligning the calendar year and holiday year, it is easier to monitor when holiday days expire or lapse.
-Unfortunately, holiday days are not valid indefinitely, so make sure you take them in time.
-Statutory holiday days expire six months after the calendar year in which you accrued them.
-Statutory holiday days accrued in the period from 1 January 2024 to 31 December 2024 will therefore expire on 1 July 2025.
-Non-statutory holiday days only lapse after five years.
+Alternatively, the holiday year can be set from 1 January to 31 December.
+This choice must apply to the entire organisation.
+By aligning the calendar year and holiday year, it is easier to monitor when annual leave days expire or become void.
+Unfortunately, annual leave days are not valid indefinitely, so make sure to take them in time.
+Statutory annual leave days expire six months after the calendar year in which they were accrued.
+Statutory annual leave days accrued in the period from 1 January 2025 to 31 December 2025 will therefore expire on 1 July 2026.
+Non-statutory annual leave days only expire after five years.

-You accrue holiday hours not only over regular working hours but also over, for example, taken holidays or during illness.
-In part B, you do not accrue holiday hours when a public holiday or overtime is paid out in money.
+You accrue annual leave not only over regular working hours but also over, for example, a taken holiday or during illness.
+In part B, you do not accrue annual leave when a public holiday or overtime is paid in cash.

 Check our blog about holidays and get answers to the most frequently asked questions!

 Your employer must respond to your request within two weeks.
-If they do not, the holiday is generally confirmed.
-A rejection can only occur if your employer does so within two weeks and has a significant reason, for example, if too many other colleagues are off at the same time.
-If you doubt whether your employer has rightly rejected your request, contact us.
+If they do not, the holiday is generally considered confirmed.
+A rejection can only occur if your employer does so within two weeks and has a significant reason, for example, if too many colleagues are already off at the same time.
+If you doubt whether your employer has rightly rejected your request, please contact us.

 Senior days

-To ensure that older employees remain fit and enjoy going to work, employees aged 55 and over are entitled to senior days.
-In the CLA catering, this is also referred to as reduction of working hours (ADV).
+To ensure that older employees remain fit and enjoy coming to work, employees aged 55 and over are entitled to senior days.
+In the CLA catering, this is also referred to as a reduction in working hours (ADV).
 The older you are, the more ADV hours you receive.
-This scheme only applies to employees in part A.
+This arrangement only applies to employees in Part A.

 Born before 1 January 1961

-An employee born before 1 January 1961 is entitled to further reduction of working hours from the month they turn 55.
-The additional rights are as follows:
+An employee born before 1 January 1961 is entitled to further reduction in working hours from the month they turn 55.
+The additional entitlements are as follows:

 - 55 years 36 hours per year